nusenu/noContactInfo_Exit_Excluder/README.md

 The configuration change is non-persistent, meaning that restarting the tor daemon will revert the change.

-For every excluded exit relay the URL for the Relay Search page is printed to standard output.
+For every excluded exit relay the URL for the [Relay Search](https://metrics.torproject.org/rs.html#search) page is printed to standard output.

 If the current tor daemon configuration already has an exit relay exclusion list it aborts and does not change the configuration.

+The script also excludes relays that allow exiting but do not have the exit flag if they do not have a ContactInfo set.

+Tor must be running the script is invoked.

 ## Example Output